AGM Belief Revision, Semantically

 Notions of modelhood and entailment can be easily lifted from single sentences to sets.
 We obtain the models of a set $\K \subseteq \MC{L}$ of sentences via $\Mod{\K} = \bigcap_{\varphi \in \K} \Mod{\varphi}$.
 For $\K \subseteq \MC{L}$ and $\K' \subseteq \MC{L}$ we say $\K$ \emph{entails} $\K'$ (written $\K \models \K'$) if $\Mod{\K} \subseteq \Mod{\K'}$.
 We write $\K \equiv \K'$ to express $\Mod{\K}=\Mod{\K'}$.
 A (set of) sentence(s) is called \emph{consistent with} another (set of) sentence(s) if the two have models in common.
 Unlike many other belief revision frameworks, we impose no further requirements on $\MC{L}$ (like closure under certain operators or compactness).

 The existence of a classical model-theoretic semantics as above is equivalent to the logic being \emph{Tarskian}\footnote{\Cref{sec:app_Tarskian} provides the corresponding formal definition and proofs of this claim.} \cite{KS_Tarski1956,KS_SernadasSernadasCaleiro1997}.
-Among others, this means that all logics considered here are monotonic, i.e., they satisfy the following condition:
+This means that all logics considered here satisfy the following conditions:

-The notion of Tarskian logic captures many well-known classical logical formalisms and in the following we will give some examples.
+The notion of Tarskian logic captures many well-known classical logical formalisms and in the following we will provide a few examples.